uwescience/DSSG2016/_posts/2016-06-24-Sass_intro_blog.md

 a better, more equitable place.
 I believe this program will provide me with tangible examples of ways to bridge academic research with community engagement, which I plan to integrate into the rest of my work throughout my career.

-I am particularly interested in learning how to hone my GIS skills to better visualize spatial data.
+I am particularly interested in honing my GIS skills to better visualize spatial data.
 This is going to be especially important for answering questions about ORCA transit data and I know I will additionally benefit from these skills in my own work on neighborhoods and environmental quality.
-I've already learned quite a bit within the first two weeks of the program including the value and importance of Git and the utility of GitHub as well as a number of new (to me) features of QGIS.
+I've already learned quite a bit within the first two weeks of the program including the value and importance of Git and the utility of GitHub.
+I've also learned a number of new QGIS tricks and tools which I can already tell will help make me a better social (data) scientist!